preisem/preisem/README.md

 ---

-## 🎯 Goals for 2024
+## 🎯 Goals for 2025
-- Advance OSINT tools through AI/ML integration.
 - Contribute to open-source projects in UAS and cybersecurity.
 - Expand knowledge of cutting-edge UAS and mobile network technologies.
+- Continue to develop the capabilites of the Bird-Identificaion-Tool.